Recommendations for VOD¶

 As a correctly configured Unified Origin instance is bound by I/O and not CPU or memory, a simple approach to determine when to scale would be to consider the outgoing link bandwidth.
 Given that an instance provides a maximum link of 10 Gb/s or 1 Gb/s, and assuming 2 Mbit/s streams, the result would be a maximum concurrent number of users of 5000 or 500, if each of these users would request a different video stream.

-These numbers do not take the link to the remote storage into consideration.
+Note that these numbers do not take the link to the remote storage into consideration.
 As that link may reduce the final maximum throughput with 10-20 percent, 4000 or 400 would be a more realistic number given a link of 10 Gb/s or 1 Gb/s and still assuming 2 Mbit/s streams.

 In VOD scenarios, as opposed to Live, it is often unfeasible to let CDNs cache all content in all relevant output formats from Origin for three reasons: